How to Apply STEAM Learning in Every School Subject

 It’s quite easy to get cynical when thinking about how the vast majority of us were taught math in school.
 Quite commonly, it primarily concerns completing page after page of problems in a notebook with very little context to how these elegant problems and proofs affect and inform reality.
 Enter a STEAM-friendly Math lesson such as our Lost in Space activity.
 In this lesson plan, students still gain exposure to the basic teachings of volume and surface area equations, but do so within the context of creating a model of a habitation for survival on an alien planet!
 Does it get any cooler than that?
 In this lesson plan, students will apply their knowledge of volume and surface area to use a computer simulation to model the impact of proposed solutions.

 Few classrooms can benefit more from the STEAM pedagogy than the math classroom.
-Many students struggle with the abstraction and consequently become disengaged from a subject which is growing ever more important.
+Many students struggle with abstraction and disengage from a subject that is growing ever more important.
 With STEAM, math becomes something that students can see, touch, and actively experience.

 While you might not have the freedom to fully revolutionize your school, you can make each of your current subjects as STEAM friendly as possible in the meantime by: